 About our partners

-About ACT: ACT is a joint voluntary initiative recognised by the UNFCCC secretariat Global Climate Agenda.
-It provides sectoral methodologies as an accountability framework to assess how companies’ strategies and actions contribute to the Paris mitigation goals.
-It aims at driving companies’ climate action by responding to each sector’s own transition challenges and aligning their strategies with low-carbon pathways.
+About ACT: ACT is a joint voluntary initiative recognised by the UNFCCC secretariat Global Climate Agenda and supported by the French government.
+It aims at driving companies’ climate actions to align their strategies with low-carbon pathways.
+ACT provides an accountability framework to assess how companies’ strategies and transition plans contribute to the Paris Agreement mitigation goals.
 ACT takes an integrated and forward-looking approach to measure quantitatively and qualitatively decarbonisation performance across the past, present and future focusing on the major emissions sources in the business value chain.
 Publicly available assessment methodologies are sector specific responding to each sector’s own transition challenges.
 A complementary method that equips less mature businesses to develop robust low carbon strategies and implement relevant transition plans.
 Click here for more

 Please find below the link to download the full press release.See press release